HKUST-Aerial-Robotics/Btraj/README.md

 ## 0. ***** What's new in this brach *****

+Compared to the master branch, which is the basic functionality stated in the ICRA 2018 paper, this brach has an additional kinodynamic path search front-end.
+This kinodynamic path finder is based on the famous [hybrid A*](http://journals.sagepub.com/doi/abs/10.1177/0278364909359210).
+Here we use a simple 3D double integrator model for the quadrotor system, and use the optimal time control as an admissible heuristic.
+In common usage, we use an any-time version by setting the weighting of the heuristic larger than 1.
+Now the model as well as the heuristic is hardcoded and can not be changed.
+In the future, we may add more alternates.

 ## 1.Introduction

 Btraj is an online UAV planning framework used to generate safe, dynamically feasible trajectories in previous unknown environments.
 It can be divided as front-end path finding module and back-end trajectory optimization module.
 In the front-end, we provide two alternates: Fast Marching*(FM*) on a velocity field and A* on a pure grid map.
 A flight corridor consists of cubes are generated based on the path.
 In the back-end, we utilize properties of Bezier curve to confine the piecewise Bezier curves entirely within the corridor and dynamical limits.
 For details we refer readers to our paper.